inometa/HINTS_Cancer_Project/README.md

 After conducting Exploratory Data Analysis (EDA) and identifying variables that could potentially explain whether someone has had cancer, we decided to explore the question: *What are good predictors of cancer?* Could it be demographic information, access to cancer information, internet usage, geographical region, medical conditions, or a combination of these factors?

-To answer this question, we will use supervised machine learning methods explore which features within our dataset are good predictors of cancer.
+To answer this question, we will use supervised machine learning methods to explore which features within our dataset are good predictors of cancer.
 We will use two methods for feature selection:

 *Embedded Methods*: These methods perform feature selection as part of the model training process.
 We will employ a Logistic Regression model with L1 regularization (Lasso) and Tree-based models like the Random Forest Classifier, which inherently provides feature importance scores (using model.feature_importances_).